itcraftme/itcraftme/docs/me/vocabulary.md

 # Content
-All the vacabularies that I am not familiar with.
+All the vocabularies that I am not familiar with.